Perss00n/NightCity-Warez/README.md

 # NightCity Warez Shop

-## Beskrivning
+## Description
-NightCity Warez Shop är ett skolprojekt som syftar till att skapa en modern och stilren webbshop med hjälp av HTML och CSS.
-Projektet innehåller flera sidor som visar olika aspekter av en e-handelswebbplats, inklusive en startsida, produktsida, kundvagn, kassa och kontaktformulär.
+NightCity Warez Shop is a school project aimed at creating a modern and stylish online store using HTML and CSS.
+The project includes multiple pages showcasing different aspects of an e-commerce website, including a homepage, product page, shopping cart, checkout, and contact form.

-## Sidor
+## Pages
-- **index.html**: Startsidan med en hero-sektion och toppsäljande produkter.
+- **index.html**: The homepage with a hero section and top-selling products.
-- **products.html**: En sida som visar alla tillgängliga produkter.
+- **products.html**: A page displaying all available products.
-- **product-details.html**: Detaljerad information om en specifik produkt.
+- **product-details.html**: Detailed information about a specific product.
-- **cart.html**: Kundvagnssidan där användare kan se sina valda produkter.
+- **cart.html**: The shopping cart page where users can view their selected products.
-- **checkout.html**: Kassasidan där användare kan fylla i sina betalningsuppgifter.
+- **checkout.html**: The checkout page where users can enter their payment details.
-- **about.html**: Information om företaget och dess värderingar.
+- **about.html**: Information about the company and its values.
-- **contact.html**: Ett kontaktformulär för att nå ut till företaget.
+- **contact.html**: A contact form to reach out to the company.
-- **faq.html**: Vanliga frågor och svar.
+- **faq.html**: Frequently Asked Questions.
-- **login.html**: Inloggningssida för användare.
+- **login.html**: Login page for users.
-- **profile.html**: Användarens profilsida med personlig information och orderhistorik.
+- **profile.html**: The user profile page with personal information and order history.

-## Använda teknologier
+## Technologies Used
-- **HTML**: För att strukturera innehållet på webbplatsen.
+- **HTML**: To structure the content of the website.
-- **CSS**: För att styla webbplatsen och göra den visuellt tilltalande.
+- **CSS**: To style the website and make it visually appealing.

-## Författare
+## Authors

-Detta projekt är skapat av:
+This project was created by:

 - **Marcus Lehm** - [GitHub](https://github.com/Perss00n)
 - **Evelina Hubinette** - [GitHub](https://github.com/EveLexie)